 Usually, the delivery point is when the product or service is in the hands of the customer.

 The goal of any team is to take the cards from the commitment point to the delivery point as fast as possible.
 You refer to this as the lead time.

 The less lead time they have, the better the team is operating.

 How Do You Make a Kanban Board?

-The initial beginnings of a kanban board were just sticky notes on a board, so literally, all you need is some paper and tape (also a whiteboard/blackboard preferably).
+The initial beginnings of a kanban board were just sticky notes on a board.
+So literally, all you need is some paper and tape (preferably a whiteboard/blackboard).